 All about funds: Comparing ETFs and mutual funds

-Exchange-traded funds and mutual funds may sound similar, but they have some key differences.
+Exchange-traded funds and mutual funds may sound similar, but they do have some important differences.

 If you’ve decided you’d like a more diversified approach to investing, or you don’t want to pick individual stocks, exchange-traded funds (ETFs) and mutual funds can be smart options.